 Sometimes it seems like I’ve lived three lifetimes since the posts on my Instagram feed were in chronological order.
-But that’s all about to change, because on Jan.
-5, Instagram head Adam Mosseri announced a rollout of three new feed options — including two that finally let you view your feed chronologically again.
-For the best throwback, here’s how you can make your Instagram feed chronological.
+But that’s all about to change, because on March 23, Instagram head Adam Mosseri announced two new feed options — and they both finally let you view your feed chronologically again.
+If you’re ready to view everyone’s IG posts like it's the good old days, here’s what you need to know about how to make your Instagram feed chronological.